vignettes/cr-overview.Rmd

 correspondence between the cells in the SinglCellExperiment

-and the cells in the ContigCellDB
+and the cells in the ContigCellDB.
+See

 Development of CellaRepertorium was funded in part by UL1 TR002001 (PI Bennet/Zand) pilot to Andrew McDavid.